-AMD is presently advocating these benefits to display vendors and working with their respective design teams to expand the capabilities of high-performance/gaming-oriented monitor lineups to include AMD FreeSync™ technology.
-While AMD cannot possibly guarantee that "every monitor" will adopt AMD FreeSync™ technology in time, we do believe that this approach is best to achieve wide industry support.
+AMD is presently advocating these benefits to display vendors and working with their respective design teams to expand the capabilities of high-performance/gaming-oriented monitor lineups to include Radeon FreeSync™ technology.
+While AMD cannot possibly guarantee that "every monitor" will adopt Radeon FreeSync™ technology in time, we do believe that this approach is best to achieve wide industry support.

 Additionally, it must be established that all dynamic refresh rate technologies require robust, high-performance LCD panels capable of utilizing a wide range of refresh rates without demonstrating visual artifacts.
 Such LCD panels naturally cost more to manufacture and validate than less capable panels, which may render dynamic refresh rate technologies economically unviable for especially cost-conscious monitors.
 Economies of scale and the maturation of dynamic refresh rate technologies could help alleviate this concern and further promote adoption in the future.

-Learn more: What is the difference between AMD FreeSync™ technology and DisplayPort Adaptive-Sync ?
+Learn more: What is the difference between Radeon FreeSync™ technology and DisplayPort Adaptive-Sync ?

-Is it true that the AMD Catalyst™ driver must predict the vblank interval with AMD FreeSync™ technology?
+Is it true that the AMD Catalyst™ driver must predict the vblank interval with Radeon FreeSync™ technology?

-With AMD FreeSync™ technology, an AMD Radeon™ graphics card directly controls display timings.
+With Radeon FreeSync™ technology, an AMD Radeon™ graphics card directly controls display timings.
 Direct control eliminates the need for polling or waiting on the display, which could impact latency and performance.

 If an upcoming frame is delivered outside of the monitor's supported vblank period, that frame will be immediately presented on-screen when available to ensure the fastest possible screen update.